sebastiandedeyne/tinybootstrap/README.md

 ## Extra Features

+### 18-column grid
+The default grid is now 18 columns instead of 12.

 ### New Breakpoint: 'tn'
 Added a 'tn' breakpoint which is between col-xs-* and col-sm-*.
 Also works with the responsive utilities.

 ### Breakpoints Mixin
 A mixin to easily add breakpoints in your sass code.

 ```